How to Get Legally Married in Ontario

 Military ID

-• Your officiant will provide you with a "Record of Solemnization" following the ceremony (NOT the same thing as a marriage certificate) and then they will send your documents in to the province to register your marriage.
+At your ceremony, you, your partner, your two witnesses, and your officiant will all sign the licence together.
+Afterwards your officiant will give you a Record of Solemnization (this is NOT the same as a marriage certificate) and will mail your documents to the province to register your marriage.

 Comments